IgorRubinovich/ir-native-input-reflector/README.md

 ## How it works
 - In the `attached` lifecycle phase a hidden input element is created in the ir-native-input-reflector's Light DOM.
 - When `onEvent` event fires, `valueAttr` of the source element is reflected to the hidden native input element's `value` attribute.
+You may optionally specify a mapping from specific values matched as regex to specific values e.g. `map="[{ "^ever" : "xxx" }]"` will map all values starting with 'ever' to value 'xxx'.
+- Ninja mode: use multiple sources (source="id1,id2,i3,...") and .operator to combine values of multiple controls.
+In this case `.map` is ignored.

 ## Usage